k8s-ho/k8s-ho_setup_aws/README.md

 # k8s-ho_setup_aws
+---
+Created to build kubernetes on AWS without EKS.
+But I recommend using EKS :)
-Setting up Kubernetes on AWS
+Setting up Kubernetes on AWS -> Still in implementation.